<ctrl + alt + shift>-T<alt>-ENTER

-In a terminal window, navigate to that directory and run: unzip primeGenerator.zip
+In a terminal window, navigate to that directory and run: unzip primeGenerator.zip.
+This will create a directory called primeGenerator.

 Start IntelliJ and select: File -> New -> Project from Existing Sources.